fchagua/finHelp/README.md

 Installed Microsoft.Entity.FrameworkCore.Design, SqlServer, and Tools via NuGet Gallery Toggle

 Connected Application Settings to SQL Server Management Studio and initialized the database tables

+Controllers: Helps get the API endpoint for specific purpose List vs Detail: General List for homepage but when you want more info then you go to detail page

+Created API endpoints to get all stocks or get stock by id via Stock Controller